Willingness-to-pay: Creating permanent competitive advantage, for the right reasons

 Example: Buffer has a relatively undifferentiated product and pays lower salaries than many people can get elsewhere, but their culture and transparency is second-to-none, and people want to be a part of that.
 Example: TruthSocial, which can’t pay salaries like Twitter, and doesn’t have the reach of Twitter, and has technical issues with downtime and slow innovation, nevertheless possesses a rabid fanbase because of the mission and community.

-- Many products wish to “drive engagement.”
-Some point at the history of Facebook for how to use “growth hacks” to drive up numbers, often slipping away from Utility (to say nothing of Love) and into Coercive tricks.
+Many products wish to “drive engagement.”
+Some point to Facebook as the pinnacle of “growth hacking,” driving up numbers, often slipping away from Utility (to say nothing of Love) and into Coercive tricks.

-But even at Facebook, solving for Utility over Coercion works better.
+But even at Facebook, solving for Utility over Coercion worked better.
 In a fascinating multi-year UX experiment, Facebook found that when they reduced the quantity of notifications (by keeping the quality high), it had the expected negative result on engagement: Customer satisfaction increased, but app usage decreased (because it was leading you back to the app less often).
-But, after a year, app usage actually increased and remained higher that it was before.
-Increasing genuine satisfaction was the right answer.
+But, after a year, app usage actually increased and remained higher that it was before the change.
+Increasing genuine satisfaction created more engagement in the long run.
 They had to be patient to see the results; traditional “growth hacking” did not discover the best solution.

 © 2007-2023 Jason Cohen @asmartbear